Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 • When you are ready to start you will need to get your Weber Q ready for convection oven cooking.
 Place a new convection tray onto the grill, noticing that Weber Q trays will line up with the holes on the grill, this will prevent movement.
 Then place a trivet on top of the convection tray.

 • Turn on the gas bottle that is connected to your Weber Q and turn both control knobs to the START/HI position.
-Then push the ignition switch to fire up the BBQ.
-If you have a Weber Q Baby then turn the control knob to START/HI.
+Then, push the ignition switch to fire up the BBQ.
+If you have a Weber Q Baby, then turn the control knob to START/HI.
 If you have 2 meat probes handy, then this is the time to rest the first probe onto the convection tray.
 This will give you the temperature of the Weber Q BBQ.
 Run at this setting for 10-15 minutes to get the Weber Q nice and hot, with the lid closed.

 • While your Weber Q is heating up, now is the time to prep your leg of lamb.
-Begin by pealing and cutting fresh garlic cloves into small 1cm pieces.
+Begin by peeling and cutting fresh garlic cloves into small 1cm pieces.
 You will need about 12-14 small blocks of garlic.

-• Cut 12-14 small pieces of fresh rosemary.
+• Cut 8-10 small pieces of fresh rosemary.

-• Baste olive oil over the leg of lamb making sure the entire leg is covered.
+• Baste olive oil over the leg of lamb, making sure the entire leg is covered.
+Then sprinkle salt and pepper as desired.

 Roasting the Leg of Lamb